liamli99/React/Tutorial.md

 ## Props
 - React components use **props** to communicate with each other.
 Every parent component can pass some information (props) to its child components.
 Props are passed to components in a way that is similar to passing arguments to a function!
 - Props can be any JavaScript value, including strings, numbers, booleans, objects (arrays and functions), and even components!
-They should be inside curly braces!
+They should be inside curly braces (except strings, they also can be just inside quotes)!
 - Props are not always static, a component may receive different props over time!
 Props reflect a component’s data at any point in time, rather than only in the beginning.
 - Props are **immutable**, so that we can't change props!
 If we need interactivity, we should set state!